 Nomination from Executive Director of Pediatrics and Perinatal Nursing Mary Beth Williams:

-“Central to the Floating Hospital’s success is the Tufts Medical Center strategy for the Distributed Academic Medical Center®.
+“Central to the Tufts Children's Hospital’s success is the Tufts Medical Center strategy for the Distributed Academic Medical Center®.
 And at the core of making this all a reality is Marilyn Bowman as she works seamlessly with John Schreiber, MD, Chief Administrative Officer and Chief of Pediatrics.

 “A new affiliate is Brockton Hospital.
 When I went to meet with the Brockton nursing team two weeks ago, along with Judi Cullinane and Eileen Callahan, to plan for this new partnership, it was clear as soon as we arrived that Marilyn was held in the highest respect by the Brockton leaders.
 They referenced her with 100% credibility.
 Marilyn had already paved the path for nursing to become involved with their nursing team through her identification of opportunities to partner (e.g. new sedation services, education for the nurses, outreach) with their team.

 “As a result, I was not making a ‘cold call’ to a new partner but rather, the relationship had already begun to form through Marilyn's credibility and inclusiveness.
 It was an exhilarating visit as Tufts Children's Hospital and Brockton teams explored and started the actual planning for this partnership; Marilyn's work underscored the entire hour.
 It was clear that the Chief Nurse at Brockton was invested in our success and was putting into place actions that will significantly grow our volume.
 We are in it together, with Marilyn tilling the soil in ways I keep discovering.”